Golf Tutorials

 By Spencer Lanoue

-Unlocking real power and consistency in your golf swing isn’t about swinging harder with your arms, it’s about learning to use your body’s true engine - your hips.
+Unlocking real power and consistency in your golf swing isn’t about swinging harder with your arms.
+It’s about learning to use your body’s true engine - your hips.
 Mastering the correct hip movement is what separates fluid, powerful swings from jerky, inconsistent ones.
-This guide will break down exactly how your hips should move, covering the backswing, the all-important downswing, and share some simple drills to help you feel the proper rotation on your own.
+This guide will break down exactly how your hips should move, covering the backswing, the all-important downswing, and sharing some simple drills to help you feel the proper rotation on your own.

 Your Hips: The True Source of Power

 When you use your arms and shoulders alone, you’re essentially trying to power a car with a lawnmower engine.
-You might Bmove the golf to it up a little bit, is not really going to be no real power behind your the real power to swing comes on a a whole.
-Your hands have a chance to take a ball a long enough the way of your body to throw it through an a whole, let your hands the the main job for is the way a a a a power.
+You might move the golf ball a little bit, but there’s no real power behind your swing.
+The real power comes from your body's core, primarily your hips.

 The Hip Movement in the Backswing: Rotation, Not Sway